antonbabenko/terraform-best-practices/code-structure.md

 * It is easier and faster to work with a smaller number of resources
   * `terraform plan` and `terraform apply` both make cloud API calls to verify the status of resources
   * If you have your entire infrastructure in a single composition this can take some time
-* A blast radius is smaller with fewer resources
+* A blast radius (in case of security breach) is smaller with fewer resources
   * Insulating unrelated resources from each other by placing them in separate compositions reduces the risk if something goes wrong
 * Start your project using remote state because:
   * Your laptop is no place for your infrastructure source of truth